Get To Know The Five Military Service Academies

-Are you interested in attending one of the five Federal Service Academies, but not sure which one would be a fit for you?
-Check out each the profiles and see which school is best for you!
+Are you interested in attending one of the five Military Service Academies, but not sure which one would be a fit for you?
+Check out each of the profiles and see which school is best for you!

 United States Military Academy, West Point, NY